JohanneJayde/Eagle-Adventures/README.md

 #### Screenshots

-Here are sreenshots of the app running via the built-in player in Unity:
+Here are screenshots of the app running via the built-in player in Unity:

 <div align="center">
 <img src="docs//assets//homepage.png" width="165px"/>